-We lived close to the railroad tracks, and my children always brought back flattened coins that they would put on the tracks for the train to run them over (I remember doing the same thing as a child).
+We lived close to the railroad tracks, and my children always brought back flattened coins that they would put on the tracks for the train to run them over (I did the same thing as a child).
 While at the Monte Carlo Casino meeting some friends to smoke cigars, I found an arcade with a souvenir coin machine that flattened a quarter.
-I made 3 flattened quarters and took them home, drilled a big hole in a 2×4, cut it in half and placed the coin(s) in the curve and used a broom stick and a hammer to bend the coin.
-They had the right curve and would hole a Cigar perfectly!
+I made 3 flattened quarters and took them home, drilled a big hole in a 2×4, cut it in half and placed the coin(s) onto the curve and used a broom stick and a hammer to bend the coin.
+They had the right curve to hold a Cigar perfectly!

 Now, I just need a way to attach them to the bowl.
 In January of 2004, I took three flattened coins and the Silver plated bowl to old downtown looking for a jewelry store but I could not find one in that area.
 So, I pulled into an old radiator shop we had used many years ago and had the 3 souvenir coins soldered to the rim of the bowl.
 Then took it home and buffed out the scorch marks.

-I brought the custom made cigar bowl to our next Herf, and the guys loved it and wanted me to make some for them (I just brought it because I didn’t want to keep dumping ashtrays).
+That night I brought the custom made cigar bowl to our Herf, and the guys loved it and wanted me to make some for them (I just brought it because I didn’t want to keep dumping ashtrays).
 It was a lot of work to make that first ashtray, so I said no at first.
 Each week they kept telling me that I should make a large bowl ashtray like the one I bring to our Herf.
 Again I said no because it was a lot of work . . . make your own!

 With all the compliments and encouragement, it occurred to me that there might be a need for a large size cigar ashtray in the market.
 Out of curiosity, I contacted a company in India and started researching the idea.

 I attended the NATO convention here in Las Vegas.
 I only had the original Silver-plated ashtray and one makeshift stainless-steel prototype.
 I was only showing this new cigar ashtray concept.
 It was only a hand-made mockup and I asked every cigar store owner or manager what they thought it would sell for in their shop if it was made of stainless steel.
 Their retail price comments averaged just over $30.00 (which was a lot in those days), I decided to order samples from the factory.
 The samples arrived just in time for the RTDA convention in July 2004.
-An SBA consultant suggested that I show the factory samples and take pre-orders before ordering a (very expensive) container shipment.
+I met with an SBA consultant who suggested that I just show the factory samples and take pre-orders before ordering a (very expensive) container shipment.